 GC: We work with several employers, including media agencies, retail stores, cafés, libraries and train stations.
 They have started several different roles including Lab Aide, Travel Ambassador, Kitchen Porter, Facilities Apprentice, Finance assistant and Sales Assistant.

 I feel lucky to have taken part in Future Ambitions.
-Scope helped me go over my CV and ensured that I would be ready for employment.
+Scope helped me go over my CV, gather a list of apprenticeships in Manchester that would fit my interest and ensured that I would be ready for employment.
 Scope provided me with many options for work, such as Channel 4, Prince’s Trust and MediaCom.

 These gave me experience and I was interested in them but I didn’t get the chance to join them.
 Scope helped me organise my paid work at Red Brick Road and keep my benefits.
 I was supported buy Scope to buy work clothes and supported in the interview when Red Brick Road first took me on.

 This is why I have started an employability campaign, not just because I have managed to get a job myself but because I have strong concerns for friends who are disabled and the wider community.